bendqh1/bash/handbook/regex.md

 	echo b{ed,s} 	# Don't use spaces unlness they are part of the file name; match bed or beds;
 	echo {a..z} 	# Literal range
 	echo {1..10} 	# Numerical range

+## man

+To find a letter argument until a space in `man` do:

+-X[, ]

+* X here is the letter of the argument.
+* [, ] here "the letter" with a comma or a whitespace if there is any right after --- until any other character.

 ## Asking questions about regex